These sourdough pancakes are made with an overnight batter and a secret ingredient!

 Whisk them in.

-Pour in the butter and whisk again.
+Pour in the melted butter and whisk again.

 Sprinkle the baking soda over the batter.
 Give it one final whisk.